AAUP Members (Faculty, Librarians, Coaches)

-Rider offers three medical plan options that are underwritten by Aetna.
-An Open Access Point of Service (POS) Plan with a reimbursement that reflects: a) 100% in- network and 80% out of network, b) 90% in-network and 70% out of network and c) Health Maintenance Organization (HMO) coverage.
+Rider offers four medical plan options that are underwritten by Aetna.
+An Open Access Point of Service (POS) Plan with a reimbursement that reflects: a) 100% in- network and 80% out of network. b) 90% in-network and 70% out of network c) Health Maintenance Organization (HMO) coverage and d) High Deductible Plan called Advantage Health Savings Plan.
 Employee contributions are based on coverage selected and salary.
 Rates are in effect for 12 months and are set each January.
 Coverage is effective the first of the month following one full month of employment.
 Compare Aetna Plans.

-Employer sponsored group term insurance is provided equal in value to two times basic annual salary.
+Group term insurance is provided equal in value to two times the annual contract salary.
 Coverage is effective the first of the month following one full month of employment.
 Premium costs are paid by the University.
 Life insurance plan details.

 You are covered in the event you become disabled or die due to a work related illness or injury.
 In the case of disability, you will receive medical coverage and wages for time lost from work.
 Payment amounts are determined under guidelines set forth by the New Jersey Compensation, Rating and Inspection Bureau as established by New Jersey State statutes.
 Rider pays the full cost of this benefit.